swseighman/Native-Image-Workshop/7/README.md

 ## Stressing Our Dockerised Application

-However it makes sense to limit the available resources to simulate more cloud like deployment.
+However it makes sense to limit the available resources to simulate a more cloud like deployment.

 We'll use the docker image we've built before.